-I applied online and the process took 4+ weeks – interviewed at Guidance Solutions in September 2011.
+I applied online.
+The process took 4+ weeks – interviewed at Guidance Solutions (Marina del Rey, CA) in September 2011.

 - Interviewing for a project manager position, I was asked if I knew how to query a database.
 1 Answer

-I applied through other source and the process took 2 days – interviewed at Guidance Solutions in April 2010.
+I applied through other source.
+The process took 2 days – interviewed at Guidance Solutions in April 2010.